-SMART The following SMAPT criteria were used for the objectives.
-Kees and Kins: SIMARI The following SMART criteria were used for the objectives, Keas and Kips: S - specific M - measurable A - achievable R - realistic T - time-framed Benchmarking Refers to a process whereby organisations of a similar nature use each Denominarking other's performance as a collective standard against which they can measure their own performance.
-General The following 7 general key performance indicators are prescribed in terms reporting of section 43 of the Municipal Systems Act, 2000: indicators These indicators must appear on the SDBIP in addition to all the KPI's Indicators which have been set by the Municipality. which have been oer by the manopulty.
-7 General Key Performance Indicators: The percentage of households with access to basic level of water, sanitation, electricity and solid waste removal The percentage of households earning less than R2,700 per month with access to free basic services The percentage of a municipality's capital budget actually spent on capital projects identified for a particular financial year in terms of the municipality's IDP The number of jobs created through the municipality's local economic development initiatives including capital projects The number of people from employment equity targets groups employed in the three highest levels of management in compliance with a municipality's approved employment equity plan The percentage of a municipality's budget actually spent on implementing its workplace skill plan Financial viability as expressed (refer regulation (10)(g)) (i) Debt Coverage A= B-C D Where- "A" represents debt coverage "B" represents total operating revenue received "C" represents operating grant "D" represents debt service payment (i.e. interest + redemption) due within the financial year; (ii) Service Debtors to revenue A= B C Where- "A" represents outstanding service debtors to revenue "B" represents total outstanding service debtors "C" represents annual revenue actually received for services; (iii) Cost Coverage A=B+C D A=B+C D Where - "A" represents cost average "B" represents all available cash at a particular time "C" represents investments "D" represents monthly fixed operating expenditure
+CMADT The following CMADT entrois used for the objective life on the SMART The following SMART criteria were used for the objectives, Keas and Kips: S - specific M - measurable A - achievable R - realistic T - time-framed Benchmarking Refers to a process whereby organisations of a similar nature use each other's performance as a collective standard against which they can measure their own performance.
+General reporting indicators measure their own performance.
+The following 7 general key performance indicators are prescribed in terms of section 43 of the Municipal Systems Act, 2000: These indicators must appear on the SDBIP in addition to all the KPI's which have been set by the Municipality.
+7 General Key Performance Indicators: The percentage of households with access to basic level of water, sanitation, electricity and solid waste removal The percentage of households earning less than R2,700 per month with access to free basic services The percentage of a municipality's capital budget actually spent on capital projects identified for a particular financial year in terms of the municipality's IDP The number of jobs created through the municipality's local economic development initiatives including capital projects The number of people from employment equity targets groups employed in the three highest levels of management in compliance with a municipality's approved employment equity plan The percentage of a municipality's budget actually spent on implementing its workplace skill plan Financial viability as expressed (refer regulation (10)(g)) (i) Debt Coverage A= B-C D Where- "A" represents debt coverage "B" represents obst service payment (i.e. interest + redemption) due within the financial year; (ii) Service Debtors to revenue A= B-C Where- "A" represents outstanding service debtors to revenue "B" represents total outstanding service debtors "C" represents annual revenue actually received for services; (iii) Cost Coverage A=B+C D Where - "A" represents cost average "B" represents all available cash at a particular time "C" represents investments "D" represents monthly fixed operating expenditure